tompreston/generationzero/README.md

 ---------------
 This is how I work, your milage may vary.

-First, you'll need `pip` and `virtualenv-3.4` installed.
+First, you'll need `pip` and `virtualenv` installed.
 Go get them and then come back.

 Clone the repo: